Routing Overview 4.0

 You can bind that list to a

-This guide describes the development of a multi-page routed sample application.
+This guide describes the development of a multi-page routed sample app.
 Along the way, it highlights design decisions and describes key features of the router.

 The full source for the final version of the app can be seen and downloaded from the

-Imagine an application that helps the Hero Employment Agency run its business.
+Imagine an app that helps the Hero Employment Agency run its business.
 Heroes need work and the agency finds crises for them to solve.

 - A Crisis Center for maintaining the list of crises for assignment to heroes.